Back to Blog

 Can ET Ducky search for any third-party app with AI?

 Yes.
-The Software Catalog's search box takes any application name. winget and the organization's Linux fleet inventory answer first; for apps neither tracks, an AI web search finds the official vendor download, version, and metadata.
+The Software Catalog's search box takes any application name. winget and the organization's Linux fleet inventory answer first.
+For apps neither source tracks, an AI web search finds the official vendor download, version, and metadata.
 AI-resolved entries are marked needs-review and cannot deploy until verified.

 Does the AI download and install applications automatically?